eykrehbein/strest/README.md

 This can also be used across files as demonstrated [here](tests/success/chaining)

-### JsonPath
+### Jsonpath

-Use JsonPath to extract specific data from previous.
+Use Jsonpath to extract specific data from previous.
 [This](https://github.com/dchester/jsonpath) library is used.

 ```yaml
 version: 2